 1. Combine all ingredients in a large glass bowl, cover tightly with plastic wrap, and allow the fish to “cook” in the marinade for at least 30 minutes.
 Tastes best after at least 6-8 hours; phenomenally good on the second day.

-2. Serve with on a bed of lettuce with sliced avocado, bell pepper strips, cucumber slices, and, if you’re feeling particularly Costa Rican, a healthy splash of Salsa Lizano, or—even better!—my homemade, Whole30-approved, paleo version: Lizard Sauce.
+2. Serve with on a bed of lettuce with sliced avocado, bell pepper strips, cucumber slices, and, if you’re feeling particularly Costa Rican, you could add a healthy splash of Salsa Lizano, or—even better!—my homemade, Whole30-approved, paleo version: Lizard Sauce.